 Lightsong seemed to find that interesting.
 Down below, the priests were moving on to a different topic--something about security in the city and increasing patrols in the slums.

-“That means,” she said, sensing her opportunity, “that the God Kings of Hallandren continued on without the blood of the First Returned.”
+She smiled, looking back at Dust and sensing a covert method of getting to the questions she really wanted to ask.
+“That means that the God Kings of Hallandren continued on without the blood of the First Returned.”

 “Yes, your majesty,” Dust said, crumbling clay out into the air before him.

-“And how many of those have there been?”
+“And how many God Kings have there been?”

 “Five, your majesty,” the man said.
 “Including his grace, Lord Susebron, but not including Peacegiver.”